micahwierenga/css-selector-basics/readme.md

 </html>
 ```

-Imagine, we wanted to particular style to apply to all of the elements from the list but wanted other particular styles to apply to each item, individually.
+Imagine, we wanted a particular style to apply to all of the elements from the list but wanted other particular styles to apply to each item, individually.
 Definitely doable.
 Take a look at our CSS:

 ```css
 body {